Shopping Cart

 Changes to your shoes and stretches: Try wearing shoes that have better arch support.
 You can also use specialty shoe inserts made by your podiatrist.

-Night splint: A specially-designed splint, or night sling, can help you sleep on your side instead of your back and prevent your plantar fascia from overstretching while you sleep.
+Night splint: A podiatrist recommended plantar fasciitis night splint, or night sling, can help you sleep on your side instead of your back and prevent your plantar fascia from overstretching while you sleep.
 Not everyone can wear a night splint, but it’s an effective way to relieve pain and prevent a flare-up while you sleep.

 If a night splint doesn’t work, your doctor can prescribe a custom orthotic to support your arch and improve comfort.
 This will take time to wear in and get comfortable, but it can help you avoid future flare-ups.